How to Know If Your Child Needs a Maths or Physics Tutor

 Celebrate the wins, big and small

-• A strong foundation in Maths GCSE and physics leads to better exam technique, stronger problem-solving skills, and more confidence.
+• A strong foundation in GCSE maths and physics leads to better exam technique, stronger problem-solving skills, and more confidence.

-• Turning weaknesses into strengths is possible with regular practice, science tuition tailored to your child’s needs, and the correct guidance.
+• Turning weaknesses into strengths is possible with regular practice, tuition tailored to your child’s needs, and the correct guidance.

 Next